ous-uio-bioinfo-core/waaler-et-al-2018/README.md

 ### human_vs_mouse
 Plots made to explore how the mouse correlates with the human cell lines.
-Mostly hierarchical clusters with heatmaps for subsets of genes and samples.
+Mostly hierarchical clusters with heat-maps for subsets of genes and samples.

 ### mutationcall